 Because we cannot rely on natural immunity to prevent reinfection or severe illness from COVID-19, being up to date on vaccination remains the best protection and primary strategy to prevent SARS-COV-2 infections, associated complications, and onward transmission.

 For more information on immunity and COVID-19, please review these helpful resources.

 - I’m up to date with the COVID-19 vaccines.
 If I'm exposed to COVID-19, do I need to quarantine?

 Please refer to our Isolation and Quarantine for COVID-19 page for isolation and quarantine guidelines.

 - Can people under age 18 get the vaccine?

-Yes.
-People ages 5 and over can get the Pfizer-BioNTech vaccine.
-Youth who are 5 to 17 years of age may need consent from a parent or guardian to get the vaccine, unless they are legally emancipated.
+Yes, the Pfizer-BioNTech (Pfizer) vaccine and Moderna COVID-19 vaccine brands are authorized for children ages 6 months and older.
+The Novavax vaccine is available for ages 12+ under an EUA.
+Youth who are under 18 years of age may need consent from a parent or guardian to get the vaccine, unless they are legally emancipated.

 Check with the vaccine clinic about their requirements for showing proof of parental consent or legal emancipation.